mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

 ---
 layout: layout.pug
-navigationTitle: Managed Cluster
+navigationTitle: Configuration
-title: Customize a domain and certificate in a Managed Cluster
+title: Configure a custom domain and certificate for your cluster
 menuWeight: 20
-excerpt: Configure a custom domain and certificate in a Managed or Attached Cluster
+excerpt: Configure a custom domain and certificate in the Management and any Managed or Attached Clusters
 beta: false
 enterprise: false
 ---